OhmKulkarni/Chrome-Extension-Proj/README.md

 ## 🎉 Production Ready - Outstanding Performance

-This extension has been thoroughly tested and optimized with exceptional results:
+This extension has been thoroughly optimized with exceptional results:
-- ✅ 4/4 master validation tests pass
 - ✅ A+ performance grade (Production Excellence)
 - ✅ 100% reliability score
 - ✅ Environment configuration support